 A lot of failures came together to lead to the death of Halyna Hutchins.
 Prop guns should not have been used for private target practice.
 Live rounds should not have been on set.
 At least two people should have verified that the (supposedly) cold gun contained no charges before handing it to Baldwin.
 Following any of these steps could have prevented the death.
 Additionally, the three (!!!) previous accidental discharges on the same movie set, including one injury, should have given them a clue that something was seriously going wrong, and an investigation should have started.
 In fact, even a single discharge should have resulted in at least a more stringent adherence to the safety standards.

 I actually feel sorry for Alec Baldwin.
 He received a (supposedly-but-not-really) cold gun.
 He was holding the gun when it killed his coworker.
 All the legal investigation notwithstanding, this must be a heavy burden on his mind.
 The legal fall-out is ongoing.
 Armorer Gutierrez Reed is accused of sloppy safety standards, but she claims she is being framed.
 Director Dave Halls’ attorney claimed sabotage by someone putting live bullets on set.
 Certainly, there is more to the story in the future.
 For me, the biggest problem is why there were three near misses or minor incidents, but apparently nobody did anything to prevent further events!
+There were quite literally three warning shots before Halyna Hutchins died!
 Anyway, in my next post I will look at safety in manufacturing and other industries.
 Now, go out, make sure your people are safe, avoid handling live firearms if you can, and organize your industry!